smart-data-models/dataModel.Organization/Organization/doc/spec.md

 [Open License](https://github.com/smart-data-models//dataModel.Organization/blob/master/Organization/LICENSE.md)
 [document generated automatically](https://docs.google.com/presentation/d/e/2PACX-1vTs-Ng5dIAwkg91oTTUdt8ua7woBXhPnwavZ0FxgR8BsAI_Ek3C5q97Nd94HS8KhP-r_quD4H0fgyt3/pub?start=false&loop=false&delayms=3000#slide=id.gb715ace035_0_60)
 Global description: **An organization such as a school, NGO, corporation, club, etc, mapped from schema.org**
-version: 0.0.2
+version: 0.0.3

 ## List of properties

 - `address`: The mailing address  - `aggregateRating`: The average rating based on multiple ratings or reviews.
 Privacy:'low'  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `author`: The author of this content or rating.
 Please note that author is special in that HTML 5 provides a special mechanism for indicating authorship via the rel tag.
 That is equivalent to this and may be used interchangeably.  - `bestRating`: The highest value allowed in this rating system.
 If bestRating is omitted, 5 is assumed.   - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `legalName`: The official name of the organization, e.g. the registered company name.  - `location`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `reviewAspect`: This Review or Rating is relevant to this part or facet of the itemReviewed  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `taxID`: The Tax / Fiscal ID of the organization or person, e.g. the TIN in the US or the CIF/NIF in Spain.  - `url`: URL which provides a description or further information about this item.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `taxID`: The Tax / Fiscal ID of the organization or person, e.g. the TIN in the US or the CIF/NIF in Spain.  - `type`: NGSI entity type.
+It has to be Organization  - `url`: URL which provides a description or further information about this item.
 Required properties
 - `id`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)